 Props from Mulder's X-Files office are currently preserved and on display at the Hollywood Entertainment Museum in Los Angeles.
 According to the museum, the famous I Want to Believe UFO poster from the office continually had to be replaced as copies kept disappearing from the set.
 The poster on display at the museum is reportedly one of the last available copies of the original set-used posters.

-Despite their chemistry and the deliberately slow-burning sexual tension of their characters, both David Duchovny and Gillian Anderson have admitted that they were not close and bickered with each other due to the long hours of shooting in Vancouver during the show's initial run.
-It was only after the show ended in 2002 that they developed a natural rapport, and now consider themselves great friends and closer to each other than their spouses.
+Despite their chemistry and the deliberately slow-burning sexual tension of their characters, both David Duchovny and Gillian Anderson have admitted that they were less close and bickered with each other due to the long hours of shooting in Vancouver during the show's initial run.
+After the show ended in 2002 they increased their natural rapport, and now consider themselves great friends and closer to each other than their spouses.

 Gillian Anderson has stated that she based her approach to the role of Dana Scully on Jodie Foster's performance as Clarice Starling in The Silence of the Lambs (1991).
 Ironically, a contractual obligation to "The X-Files" prohibiting her from playing an FBI agent in any other role prevented prevent her from being offered the part of Clarice Starling the "Silence" sequel, Hannibal (2001).

 The series' science consultant, Anne Simon, a virologist at the University of Massachusetts, wrote a non-fiction book in 1999 titled "The Real Science Behind the X-Files: Microbes, Meteorites and Mutants".

 Dana Scully was named after the famous sports journalist Vin Scully.
 Mulder is the maiden name of Chris Carter's mother.